 For skiers, there are about five to ten types of snow, depending on who you talk to.
 It’s important to know the types of snow for the optimal skiing experience, not to mention safety.
 There’s powder, packed powder, corn, crud, crust, slush, snow pellets, granular, and ice.
 The equipment you use and the way you use it can change based on the type of snow.

 For us here in Lake Tahoe, we have had many of the aforementioned types of snow this winter.
-All of it adding up to a new type of snow called ‘Too much snow’.
+This year, winter of 2016 – 2017, it all adds up to a new type of snow called ‘Too much snow’.
 Too much snow is when there is no longer a place to move the snow, so one can drive down the street, get into one’s house.
 Too much snow clogs the drainage ditches, takes down fences, and caves in roofs.
 Too much snow shuts down ski resorts which seems the ultimate insult.
 Too much snow causes avalanches so even if the ski resort was open, one couldn’t get there because the road is closed.

 Fortunately, too much snow is temporary.
 Sooner or later, clever snow removal people find a place to put it.
 Sooner or later, it melts.
 And when it does melt, it does lots of wonderful things for people who don’t live in snow country, like water the crops, replace the depleted aquifer, help the salmon.
 For temporary pain, there is long term gain.
 Ultimately.